TRAINING FACULTY

 Associate Professor

-Research Focus: Accepting Students Cardiovascular/Pulmonary/Renal/GI Physiology Cellular Physiology Ion Channels & Biophysics Macromolecular Structure
+Research Focus: Cardiovascular & Pulmonary Biology Cellular Physiology Ion Channels & Biophysics Macromolecular Structure Neuropharmacology Signal Transduction

 We are interested in the molecular mechanisms of cellular excitability in the heart and brain.
 Our focus is on two different families of ion channels, the acid-sensing ion channels (ASICs) and hyperpolarization-activated cyclic nucleotide-modulated (HCN) channels.
 We study the structural and physiological mechanisms of channel function for each class of channel including how these channels are regulated by other proteins as well as the lipid membrane.
 To do this we use a combination of patch clamp, FRET, single-molecule fluorescence, and biochemistry.